noahclark556/threads_api/README.md

 # META Threads API
+# NOTE: This package does not work anymore.
+I do not currently have the time to fix it but will soon.
+Thanks!
 ## Developed by Noah Clark
 ### https://qwertycode.org
 ### Donations at the above URL are very helpful